-Let’s get to the things that I didn’t like about the Model 3:
+Let’s get to the things that I didn’t like about the Tesla Model 3:

 Firstly, the door handles.
 Opening a door is a two-handed affair.
-What????
-You have the push the recessed handle with one hand and grab the handle’s end once it pops out with your other hand – just to open a door.
+What???
+You have the push the recessed handle with one hand and grab the handle’s end once it pops out with your other hand —yes, just to open a door.

 Second, there is no manual override just to open the glovebox compartment.
 To open it, you to have to turn on the touchscreen tablet (which acts as the sole instrument panel and controls everything inside the car) and push the ‘open glovebox‘ button.
 Too cool but also too dumb.
-If a thief would really like to take something important from they will simply use a screwdriver and force it open.
+Any determined thief can simply use a screwdriver and force it open.

 Third, and as mentioned above, the car relied too much on the 15″ touchscreen tablet located right smack in the center of the dashboard.
 I honestly believe that Tesla did it to cut cost in guise of the ‘cool factor’.

 This is specially too distracting when driving around the city as you have to deal with all the functionalities of the car on a touchscreen panel.
-As if driving and texting is not bad enough.
+As if texting while driving is just not bad enough.